dash14/v-network-graph-docs/docs/reference.md

         // }
     selected: { /* same structure as `node.normal`. */ } | undefined,
         // default: undefined
-    draggable: boolean,         // whether the node is draggable or not.  default: true
+    draggable: boolean | (node) => boolean, // whether the node is draggable or not.  default: true
+    selectable: boolean | number | (node) => boolean,
-    selectable: boolean,        // whether the node is selectable or not. default: false
+        // whether the node is selectable or not. default: false
+        // When specified as a number, it means the max number of nodes that can be selected.
     label: {
       // * These fields can also be specified with the function as `(node) => value`.
       visible: boolean,         // whether the node's label is visible or not. default: true